asamanta-09/LibraryManagementSystem/README.md

 ## Important Notes
 - MongoDB connection required - update `.env` with your connection string
-- Frontend configured to run on port 5000 (required for Replit)
+- Frontend configured to run on port 5173
 - Backend API runs on port 3000
 - CORS enabled for cross-origin requests
 - All passwords are hashed before storage